Maatary/haskell-from-first-principles/typeclasses/fundamentals.md

  - **When you use a type class method with one of the types that has such an instance, the compiler looks up the code that dictates how the function works for that type**.

+## Checking what Types Classes does a Type Implements

+ - Simply type `:info` followed by the type

+    ```haskell
+    λ> :info Bool
+    type Bool :: *
+    data Bool = False | True
+            -- Defined in ‘ghc-prim-0.6.1:GHC.Types’
+    instance Eq Bool -- Defined in ‘ghc-prim-0.6.1:GHC.Classes’
+    instance Ord Bool -- Defined in ‘ghc-prim-0.6.1:GHC.Classes’
+    instance Enum Bool -- Defined in ‘GHC.Enum’
+    instance Show Bool -- Defined in ‘GHC.Show’
+    instance Read Bool -- Defined in ‘GHC.Read’
+    instance Bounded Bool -- Defined in ‘GHC.Enum’
+    ```

+ - The information includes the data declaration for Bool and which type classes it already has instances of.
+It also tells where the datatype and its instances are defined for the compiler.

+ - **Each instance represents a type class that Bool implements**

+ - **The instances are the unique specifications** of how Bool makes use of the methods from that type class.